Putin ally Timchenko says business will not turn on him over sanctions

 Timchenko was among the first Russian businessmen who had sanctions imposed on him by the United States, whose asset freezes and visa bans were part of a broader Western drive to punish Russia for annexing Crimea and for stirring rebellion in Ukraine's eastern regions.

-Timchenko owns large stakes in Russian gas producer Novatek (NVTK.MM), coal miner Kolmar, Bank Rossiya and petrochemical firm Sibur.
+Timchenko owns large stakes in Russian gas producer Novatek , coal miner Kolmar, Bank Rossiya and petrochemical firm Sibur.

 In the interview, he said he did not use a computer or mobile phone for fear of being monitored, and shrugged off the importance of the billions he had amassed during Putin's rule, saying he would hand his assets to the state if needed.